Dr. Kaliq Chang with tips on understanding back pain and spinal damage wrought by carrying too many pounds.

 While our vertebral column – the path of vertebrae extending down the spine – tends to weaken with age, this process accelerates in obese people, Dr. Chang says.
 This can trigger a variety of spinal problems, including:

-All of these spinal conditions can prompt troublesome or even dangerous symptoms, including chronic pain, numbness, and tingling in the neck, back, arms or legs, explains Dr. Chang, an interventional pain management specialist.
+All of these spinal conditions can prompt troublesome or even dangerous symptoms, including lower back pinched nerve, chronic spine pain, numbness, and tingling in the neck, back, arms or legs, explains Dr. Chang, an interventional pain management specialist.

 When these problems become severe and non-surgical measures don't work to ease them, spinal surgery may be necessary, he notes.
 But here, too, obesity can be detrimental to recovery.
 The 2016 Global Spine Journal research revealed that obese patients who've undergone spine surgery have higher risks of experiencing post-surgical complications such as infection and blood clots.